Beilstein-Institut/BChemLookup/README.md

 - Enable community contribution and review for open data curation

 ## What is in this repository
-- `abbreviations.smiles` – a machine-readable dictionary for structural group abbreviations on chemical drawings
+- `abbreviations.smi` – a machine-readable dictionary for structural group abbreviations on chemical drawings
 - TODO more to add

 ## Contributing